ImperialCollegeLondon/pyrealm/docs/source/users/array_inputs.md

 point estimate - or multi-dimensional inputs - such as a time-series on a spatial grid.
 When inputs have multiple dimensions, these can be thought of as **axes**: a 3D array might have a time axis, an X axis and a Y axis.
-The **shape** of an array is then just the number of observations along each axis
+The **shape** of an array is then just the number of observations along each axis.

 If all of the inputs vary over all of the axes, then the input data all will need to have the same shape.
-However if one of the inputs is constant along one of the axes then that data can be repeated across the other axes.
+However if one of the inputs is constant along one of the axes then its shape only needs to match the other inputs along the axes that it varies over.
 As an example, a function might need the following two inputs:

 * The temperature, which is a 5 x 5 spatial grid on a time series with five observations and therefore has the shape `(5, 5, 5)`.
-* The elevation, which uses the same 5 x 5 spatial grid but is constant with time and so has the shape `(5, 5)`
+* The elevation, which uses the same 5 x 5 spatial grid but is constant with time and so has the shape `(5, 5)`.

 Any calculation with these inputs has a problem: which two axes in the temperature data does the elevation map onto?
 In earlier versions of `pyrealm` (<=`1.0.0`), users were